Shane Smith (journalist): Expansion of VICE, video content, brand deals

+VICE peak years

 Smith, in interviews, has mentioned the possibility of VICE going public, saying in a 2015 interview: "There hasn't been a media company like this to go public in 15 years… the markets would love it", and he told CNBC in 2016 that "it's the best time in history to be a content creator."

 In 2015, Smith accompanied US President Barack Obama as part of the president's first historic visit to a federal prison, interviewing Obama along with five non-violent drug offenders at El Reno Prison.
 He also conducted the first public interview with the Eagles of Death Metal following the 2015 terrorist shooting at their show at the Bataclan in Paris that left 89 dead.

 In 2015, Canadian Business placed him on "Canada's Richest People", claiming his net worth to be at $1.27 billion.

 On 9 December 2016, HBO broadcast "Vice Special Report: A House Divided", which explores the political dysfunction in the United States during the Obama presidency.
 The 75-minute program features Smith interviewing influential US politicians including President Obama, former Speaker of the House John Boehner and former House Majority Leader Eric Cantor to understand the development of excessive polarization and gridlock, culminating in the 2016 presidential election.
 It was nominated for an Emmy award.

-On 22 June 2016, VICE Media unveiled a number of international deals that, by the end of 2017, will make its programs available in over 50 new territories, over 80 in total.
+On 22 June 2016, VICE Media unveiled a number of international deals that, by the end of 2017, would make its programs available in over 50 new territories, over 80 in total.

+Smith stepped down as CEO of Vice Media in 2018, and was replaced by A+E Networks CEO Nancy Dubuc, while he took on the role Executive Chairman.
+After years of financial struggles and layoffs, Vice Media filed for bankruptcy and was sold in August 2023.